angarsky/diveintopython/learn/variables/array/basic_operations.md

 ## How to Compare Arrays

-To compare arrays in Python, you can use various methods depending on the type of arrays or data structures you are working with.
-Here are a few approaches:
+Let's revew how to compare arrays in Python.
+Here are a few approaches:t

 1. NumPy: